gvwilson/sdxpy/src/persist/index.md

 [% inc file="oop.py" keep="load" %]

-The methods that load individual items are even simpler:
+The methods that load individual items are even simpler.
+For example,
+we load a floating-point number like this:

 [% inc file="oop.py" keep="load_float" %]